 Explore Wilderness In Person

 - MAINTAIN SOCIAL DISTANCING: Follow the new rules for social distancing while on the trail that include maintaining 6 feet of distance between you and other people at all times.
-Masks are still required on all Federal lands, including when you are less than 6 feet from others outside.

 - DON'T CONTRIBUTE TO 'WREAKREATION': Unprecedented numbers of people have been visiting public lands during the pandemic causing everything from crowding on trails to the creation of makeshift campsites to piles of human feces and trash.
 Be flexible with your outdoor plans so you can avoid popular areas by 1) choosing a different access point 2) getting outdoors at a less busy time of the day 3) practicing no-waste camping and 4) being well-educated about Leave No Trace techniques, specifically those related human waste.